Kling

 This is the most common and most expensive mistake in image-to-video: re-describing what's already visible.
 Kling 3.0 already sees your image — every pixel, every color, every detail.
 Your prompt should be 100% motion direction, 0% scene description.
 Good: "She blinks, tilts her head left, and a warm smile forms.
 Hair sways gently in a breeze.
 Static camera."
 Bad: "A beautiful woman with brown hair wearing a blue dress in a sunlit garden smiles warmly."
 When you re-describe the scene, you're competing with what the model already sees, which can cause it to try to "reconcile" your text description with the visual — leading to color shifts, detail changes, or the model subtly altering the image to match your text rather than just adding motion to what's already there.
 The rule is simple: verbs only.
 What does the subject DO?
 How does the camera MOVE?
 Nothing else.

-The quality gap between Standard (19 credits/second) and Pro (25 credits/second) is specifically about human rendering.
+The quality gap between Standard and Pro is specifically about human rendering.
 Standard tier can produce waxy skin, frozen expressions, or jerky mouth movements — artifacts that are immediately noticeable when viewers are looking at a face.
 Pro tier handles facial micro-expressions with far greater realism: the subtle squint of a genuine smile, the natural rhythm of blinking (not robotic on/off), the slight movement of eyebrows during expression changes.
-For landscapes, nature scenes, abstract art, or any image without a human face, Standard produces results that are visually indistinguishable from Pro — the 30% cost savings (95 vs 125 credits per 5s) is worth it.
+For landscapes, nature scenes, abstract art, or any image without a human face, Standard produces results that are visually indistinguishable from Pro.
 The decision is simple: is there a human face in the frame?
 If yes, Pro.
 If no, Standard.

 Every image-to-video prompt should include an explicit camera instruction, even if that instruction is "static camera."
 Without camera direction, Kling 3.0 may add its own camera motion — sometimes effectively, sometimes distractingly.
 "Static camera" keeps all attention on the subject's motion and is best for portrait animations and close-ups.
 "Slow push forward" creates intimacy by gradually moving closer to the subject — effective for emotional content.
 "Gentle orbit" reveals depth and dimension — ideal for product images or architectural photos.
 "Pull back" creates a dramatic reveal of context around the subject.
 The key insight: Kling 3.0 creates natural parallax between foreground and background layers when you specify camera movement, meaning a simple "slow push forward" on a landscape photo creates a 3D depth effect from a flat image.
-This parallax effect is good but not as pronounced as Ray 2's — if camera movement is your primary goal, Ray 2 (120 credits at 540p, 190 at 720p) produces more cinematic camera physics.
+This parallax effect is good but not as pronounced as Ray 2's — if camera movement is your primary goal, Ray 2 produces more cinematic camera physics at higher resolutions.

 The waves gently crash on the shore, foam spreading across the sand, seabirds glide overhead.
 Slow subtle camera push forward.